 At several points in the procession, the ogoh ogoh are spun around three times in order to confuse the spirits.
 At the end of the parade, the effigies are ritually burned, although this practice is becoming less common in recent years.
-The ogoh ogoh parade is always accompanied by traditional high-energy music provided by the baleganjur gamelan – a marching band of drums and gongs that also can be heard at cremation processions.
+The Ogoh-ogoh parade is always accompanied by traditional high-energy music provided by the Baleganjur gamelan – a marching band of drums and gongs that also can be heard at ceremony processions.

 Back in the village, each household will also be making as much noise as possible – shouting and banging pans.
 It’s believed this chases out any lingering spirits before a cleansing ceremony is performed in each home on Nyepi eve.